preranap1/Data_Viz_ClimateChangeNHumans/Visualizations.md

 **Overall Rating: 5**

 The visual is able to tell a story effectively of how temperatures have changed over the years from 1884 to 2018.
 The visual can be easily understood by all.
 The graphic relies on visual cues to drive the point.
 The aim of the graph is clear from its title.
 It uses interactivity in a clever and effortless way.
 Colors are used to convey meaning clearly.
-The priciple 'less is more' applies perfectly for this visual.
+The principle 'less is more' applies perfectly for this visual.
 Labels clearly convey meaning too.

 ***